Cycloid: Arc length

 Another geometric way to calculate the length of the cycloid is to notice that when a wire describing an involute has been completely unwrapped from half an arch, it extends itself along two diameters, a length of 4r.
 This is thus equal to half the length of arch, and that of a complete arch is 8r.

+From the cycloid's vertex (the point with a horizontal tangent and $\cos t=-1$) to any point within the same arch, the arc length squared is $8r^2(1+\cos t)$, which is proportional to the height difference $r(1+\cos t)$; this property is the basis for the cycloid's isochronism.
+In fact, the arc length squared is equal to the height difference multiplied by the full arch length 8r.

 Cycloidal pendulum

 If a simple pendulum is suspended from the cusp of an inverted cycloid, such that the string is constrained to be tangent to one of its arches, and the pendulum's length L is equal to that of half the arc length of the cycloid (i.e., twice the diameter of the generating circle, L = 4r), the bob of the pendulum also traces a cycloid path.
 Such a pendulum is isochronous, with equal-time swings regardless of amplitude.
 Introducing a coordinate system centred in the position of the cusp, the equation of motion is given by: